jamesmf/DLfromURL/README.md

 Java_tools
 =========

-genericJson - tools for dealing with Json in Java (using Gson)
+genericJson - tools for dealing with JSON in Java (using Gson).
+Allows for arbitrary reference down some path A.b.c.d without knowing the entire schema by successively casting as LinkedTreeMaps

     -gJsonReader